 I own a leasehold flat in Borrowash.
 Conveyancing and National Westminster Bank mortgage organised.
 A letter has just been received from someone claiming to own the freehold.
 Attached was a ground rent demand for rent dating back to 1994.
 The conveyancing practitioner in Borrowash who previously acted has now retired.
 What should I do?

 First contact HMLR to be sure that the individual purporting to own the freehold is indeed the registered owner of the freehold reversion.
 You do not need to incur the fees of a Borrowash conveyancing practitioner to do this as it can be done on-line for a few pound.
 Rest assured that regardless, even if this is the legitimate freeholder, under the Limitation Act 1980 the limitation period for recovery of ground rent is six years.

-I inherited a 2 bed flat in Borrowash, conveyancing formalities finalised June 1996.
-Can you let me have an estimate of the premium that my landlord can legally expect in return for granting a renewal of my lease?
-Equivalent properties in Borrowash with a long lease are worth £181,000.
-The average or mid-range amount of ground rent is £55 yearly.
-The lease ceases on 21st October 2069
+I bought a garden flat in Borrowash, conveyancing formalities finalised in 2003.
+Can you let me have an estimated range of the fair premium for a lease extension?
+Equivalent flats in Borrowash with a long lease are worth £176,000.
+The average or mid-range amount of ground rent is £50 invoiced annually.
+The lease ceases on 21st October 2073

-The suggested premium range that we have given is a general guide to costs for extending a lease, but we are not able to supply the actual costs without more comprehensive due diligence.
+The suggested premium range that we have given is a general guide to costs for renewing a lease, but we cannot give you the actual costs without more comprehensive investigations.
 You should not use the figures in tribunal or court proceedings.
-There are no doubt additional issues that need to be taken into account and clearly you should be as accurate as possible in your negotiations.
-Please do not take any other action based on this information before seeking the advice of a professional.
+There are no doubt other concerns that need to be taken into account and you obviously should be as accurate as possible in your negotiations.
+Neither should you take any other action placing reliance on this information without first seeking the advice of a professional.